Who Owns Your Organs When You Die?

 Meanwhile, the family veto law affords grieving families to commit an act of profound altruism, offering some meaning to the death of their loved one.

-Neuroscientists have linked altruistic acts to social bonding and attachment, and signing off on organ donation may creates a sense of peace and closure.
+Neuroscientists have linked altruistic acts to social bonding and attachment, and signing off on organ donation may help create a sense of peace and closure around the death.

 That said, are there better ways to encourage organ donation across the population?
 Something to help reduce the number of families who veto donation at the critical moment?

-As a champion of organ donation, Spain set the global standard in the 1990s.
+As the champion of organ donation, Spain set the global standard in the 1990s.
 It achieved this by shifting its focus to the organisational level.

-Most critically, at the front line, Spanish Transplant Coordinators excel at respectfully nudging families toward donation at a time of great stress, confusion and uncertainty.
+Most critically, at the front line, Transplant Coordinators excel at respectfully nudging families toward donation at a time of great stress, confusion, and uncertainty.

 How to Increase Donor Rates

-Logistically, New Zealand - and many other countries - can get to work in several practical ways right now:
+Logistically, lawmakers can get to work in several practical ways:

 - Increase public awareness.
-There's a compelling financial case for governments to invest in advertising and promote organ donation.
-More donors means fewer patients on transplant waiting lists, which in turn cuts significant costs.
+There's a financial case for governments to invest in promoting organ donation.
+More donors means fewer patients on transplant waiting lists, which in turn cuts significant healthcare costs.
 The kidney failure patient no longer has to spend 12 hours per week receiving dialysis, and after the cost of the once-off surgery, is significantly less of a burden on the healthcare system.
 The cost of government support through living benefits falls too.

 - Train Transplant Coordinators.
-Without appropriate training, hospital staff have a hard time approaching grieving families to talk about organ retrieval surgery.
-As long as the family veto is in place, the next-of-kin are required to further sign-off on surgery you already agreed to have, making for a double opt-in system.
-We can better navigate this hurdle with extra education and support at the organisational level.
+Without training, hospital staff have a hard time approaching grieving families to talk about organ retrieval surgery.
+As long as the family veto is in place, your next-of-kin have to sign-off on the donor surgery you already agreed to have, making for a double opt-in system.
+We can better navigate this hurdle with more training and support at the organisational level.

 - Keep the family veto.
-As Sim Tee Hua's case revealed, there are times when lack of a veto is catastrophic for the family.
-These may be exceptions and not the rule, but an extra layer of protection is still necessary for extreme cases - and the inevitable media coverage which hurts national donor rates.
+As Sim Tee Hua's case revealed, there are times when the lack of a veto is catastrophic for the family.
+These may be exceptions and not the rule, but an extra layer of protection is needed for extreme cases, not to mention the subsequent media coverage which hurts national donor rates.
 Singapore has shown us this in practice.
 Besides, the family veto appears to stand on solid moral ground, provides informed consent, compassion for the grieving family, and the sense of altruism implied by the phrase organ donation as opposed to organ requisition.

 Organ donation turns out to be an ethical and logistical minefield, perhaps with no single perfect solution.
 There are plenty more personal, political, religious, and philosophical perspectives not explored here.

-Simply opening up the conversation with loved ones can help lessen the problem and save more lives overall.
-This is something we can all do at the individual level today, while governments take a leaf out of Spain's book in setting the standard for most lives saved with organ donation.
+Simply opening up the conversation with your loved ones can help reduce the problem and save more lives overall.
+This is something we can all do at the individual level today, while governments take a leaf out of Spain's book in setting the standard for the most lives saved with organ donation.